phcode-dev/phoenix/docs/generatedApiDocs/utils/EventManager-API.md

 ## onmessage

-This function acts as an event handler for all 'message' events targeted at the window object.
+This function acts as a secure event handler for all 'message' events targeted at the window object.
 This is useful if you have to send/receive messaged from an embedded cross-domain iframe inside phoenix.
 [https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage][5]
 Instead of directly overriding window.onmessage, extensions or other elements that need to listen to these events should register their named eventHandler with `EventManager`.

+By default, only origins part of `window.Phoenix.TRUSTED_ORIGINS` are whitelisted.
+If your extension is bringing in a cross-origin ifrmame say `http://mydomain.com`, you should add it to the whitelist by setting `window.Phoenix.TRUSTED_ORIGINS["http://mydomain.com"]=true;`

 ### Parameters